-This post contains affiliate links.
+This post may contain affiliate links.
 Learn more here.

 I finally watched Amy Schumer Learns to Cook.
 It took me a while to find it on a streaming service.
 This two season, eight episode series features stand-up comedian, actress, writer, producer and director, Amy Schumer learning to cook from her chef husband, Chris Fischer.
 They filmed it while quarantining in the early part of the COVID-19 pandemic.
 Understandably, it has a scrappy approach to production.
 This raw, behind-the-scenes vibe makes it relatable and realistic.